 - Push yourself off the ground into a plank position.
 Hold your body up with your toes and with your hands (not your forearms, as with the plank described above).

 - Lower yourself back down, letting your chest touch the ground.

 - Promptly push down on your palms and raise your body back to a plank position.

 - Perform 5 sets of 15 repetitions (adjust as needed).

-- Clench your stomach muscles to bring your torso up so that it’s flush with your thighs.
+- Clench your stomach muscles and bring your torso up so that it’s flush with your thighs.
 Resist the urge to use momentum, rather than your muscles, to bring your body up.

 - Guide your body down in a controlled motion to maximize your muscle use.